The set of solutions of random XORSAT formulae: Proofs of technical lemmas in Section 5

-\begin{proof}[Proof of Lemma \ref{lemma:peeling_fast_on_trees}] By Lemma~\ref{lemma:tree_leafs_collapsed}, if $G$ is a tree, at least one half of all variable nodes are leafs at every stage of peeling.
-Thus, $G$ is peelable and $\TC(G) \leq \lceil\log_2 |V|\rceil$.
-(After $\lceil\log_2 |V|\rceil -1$ rounds of peeling, we have $2$ or less variable nodes remaining, and hence no checks.
+\begin{pf*}{Proof of Lemma~\ref{lemma:peeling_fast_on_trees}} By Lemma~\ref{lemma:tree_leaves_collapsed}, if $G$ is a tree, at least one-half of all variable nodes are leaves at every stage of peeling.
+Thus, $G$ is peelable and $\TC(G) \leq\lceil\log_2 |V|\rceil$.
+(After $\lceil \log_2 |V|\rceil-1$ rounds of peeling, we have $2$ or less variable nodes remaining, and hence no checks.
 At most one more round of peeling leads to annihilation.)

 Now suppose $G$ is unicyclic.
 Each factor in the cycle has degree at least $3$, hence it has a neighbor outside the cycle and must eventually get peeled.
-Breaking ties arbitrary, let $a$ be the first factor in the cycle to be peeled, and let $u \in \partial a$ be the variable node that `causes' it to get peeled (clearly $u$ is not in the cycle).
-Let $t_u \leq \TC(G)$ be the peeling round in which $u$ and $a$ are peeled.
+Breaking ties arbitrarily, let $a$ be the first factor in the cycle to be peeled, and let $u \in\partial a$ be the variable node that ``causes'' it to get peeled (clearly $u$ is not in the cycle).
+Let $t_u \leq\TC(G)$ be the peeling round in which $u$ and $a$ are peeled.
 Consider the subtree $G_u = (F_u, V_u, E_u)$ rooted at $u$ defined as follows: $G_u$ is the maximal connected subgraph of $G$ that includes $u$, but not $a$.
-Using Lemma \ref{lemma:tree_leafs_collapsed} on this sub-tree and reasoning as above, we have $t_u \leq \lceil\log_2 |V_u|\rceil\ \leq \lceil\log_2 |V|\rceil$.
+Using Lemma~\ref{lemma:tree_leaves_collapsed} on this subtree and reasoning as above, we have $t_u \leq\lceil\log_2 |V_u|\rceil\leq\lceil \log_2 |V|\rceil$.

-As at least one factor node in the unicycle is peeled in round $t_u$, we must have that $J_{t_u}$ is a tree or forest, which by Lemma \ref{lemma:tree_leafs_collapsed} can be peeled in at most $\lceil\log_2 |V|\rceil$ additional iterations, since the number of variable nodes in the $J_{t_u}$ is at most $|V|$.
+As at least one factor node in the unicycle is peeled in round $t_u$, we must have that $J_{t_u}$ is a tree or forest, which by Lemma~\ref {lemma:tree_leaves_collapsed} can be peeled in at most $\lceil \log_2 |V|\rceil$ additional iterations, since the number of variable nodes in the $J_{t_u}$ is at most $|V|$.
 Thus, $\TC(G) \leq t_u + \lceil\log_2 |V|\rceil$.
 Combining these two inequalities yields